 And why were they able to do this?

-‘Cause a bunch of engineers got together to create the HEVC video compression standard and published a document spelling out every step of the process and the bitstream – so that anyone in the world can write a decoder for it.
+Because, the video codec committee wrote the HEVC video codec specification, spelling out every step of the codec, and it’s bitstream – so that anyone in the world can write a decoder for it.

-No, but, there is a bit of word-jugglery going on here here.
+No, but, there is a bit of word-jugglery going on here.
 Let me explain.

-A codec specification tells you what tools are present in the language, what the output of an encoder should look like, and how a decoder will parse it.
+A codec specification tells you the structure of the bitstream and how a decoder will parse it.

-But, what this also means is that you can program the encoder anyway which you want to – as long as the bitstream that is produced by the encoder conforms to the codec’s specification.
+This means that you can create an encoder however you want to – as long as the bitstream that is produced by the encoder conforms to the codec’s specification.
 That is the most critical point I am trying to make here.

-When you program an encoder or a decoder, how do you know that it works correctly?
+When you create an encoder or a decoder, how do you know that it works correctly?
+And how do you know if it will work with every encoder and decoder in the world?
 In other words, where is the gold standard or the reference encoder / decoder for you to compare your code against?